rspack-contrib/rsbuild-plugin-check-syntax/README.md

 - **Type:** `RegExp | RegExp[]`
 - **Default:** `undefined`

-`excludeOutput` is used to exclude a portion of output files before detection.
+Excludes a portion of output files before detection.
 You can pass in one or more regular expressions to match the paths of output files.
 Files that match the regular expression will be ignored and will not trigger syntax checking.

 - **Example:**